aleppard/argus/README.md

 Would search for Wuthering Heights directly on Amazon's website removing the need to visit DuckDuckGo which would then re-direct to Amazon.

-Other supported bang commands are:
+Other supported bang commands include:

 | bang command | action |
 | --- | --- |